endangereddataweek/resources/media/readme.md

-All logos and design elements are CC-0
+All materials in the media directory are CC-0.